rachelslurs/instructor-code-challenge/README.md

 - I need to figure out deployment.
 Shouldn't be too difficult with Heroku...I hope!
 - I should maybe add more explanatory comments

-#### Things we are looking for

-- Clear, simple code
-- Explanatory comments for beginners
-- Consistent Naming Conventions
-- Valid HTML, CSS, and JavaScript

 #### Deliverables

 - Please send us back a link to a git repo with the completed code challenge.